MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-6-a.md

 - A *retriever* that retrieves information from an external memory storage.
 - A *generator* that generates a response based on the retrieved info.

-Rather than using off the shelf retrievers and models, fine tuning the entire RAG system end-to-end can improve it's performance significantly.
+Rather than using off the shelf retrievers and models, fine tuning the entire RAG system end-to-end can improve its performance significantly.

 **Important:** Success of RAG depends on the quality of its retriever.